- Clinical science

 Wernicke encephalopathy (acute, reversible)

-Should be suspected in any patient with a history of alcohol use disorder who presents with one/more symptoms of the classic triad of Wernicke encephalopathy
+Should be suspected in any patient with a history of chronic heavy alcohol use who presents with one/more symptoms of the classic triad of Wernicke encephalopathy

 - Confusion (most common)